Menu

 Water & Sanitation Hygiene

 The local public water system is woefully insufficient.
 Residents walk up to five miles with 20-liter bottles to purchase water at a clean water station.
-An alternative is to get water from a nearby lake, but the water is not safe and must be boiled before using.
+An alternative is to get unclean water from nearby swamps.
+The water is not safe creating a cycle of illness and hospitalization.
+Some children have actually been lost in the swamps looking for water.

 JHA also offers Water & Sanitation Hygiene (WASH) programs.
 These programs: